 From the beginning of Reviewer 1’s comments—I do have some issue with the rotenone application section in the methods not being repeatable.
 The authors go into detail about how the chemical was applied but miss some key points.
 Most important is noting active concentration applied.
 It is unclear if the 0.5 L / 90 m of shoreline represents the Prenfish solution or just the active rotenone in the solution.
 Secondarily, actual application logistics are confusing to me.
 I assume total shoreline distance was measured and the appropriate amount of Prenfish was calculated.
 Was this amount distributed equally between the two tanks and the tanks filled with water before application?
 How was chemical distributed evenly while ensuring it ran out at the end of a single pass?
 Writing reproducible methods concisely will be difficult in this instance, but I believe it’s important.

-We appreciate this comment here and we have clarified in the manuscript what we applied (L132).
+We appreciate this comment and we have clarified in the manuscript what we applied (L132).
 We hope this is not repetitive now though, as we mention that “we used 5% biodegradable liquid rotenone” in the first line of the rotenone application methods implying that each time we mention rotenone, we are referring to the Prenfish Fish Toxicant (L115).
 We believe this also helps clarify the response to Reviewer 1, Comment 6 regarding the idea that residual rotenone was present.

 We also added a sentence (L126-L129) to clarify how calculations were made to help ensure reproducibility of our application.